-To make things even worse, some of the cheap & nasty steel bikes are made with very thick frame tubing so that they look like aluminium, and that makes them even heavier again!
+To make things even worse, some of the cheap and nasty steel bikes are made with thick frame tubing so that they look like aluminium, making them even heavier again!

-It’s also a lot easier for you parents to haul them up and into the back of the car too!
+It’s also a lot easier for parents to haul them up and into the back of the car too!

 5. You get what you pay for

-Although good quality kids bikes may be more expensive to buy in the first place, they outperform and outlast cheap bikes and are much more fun in the process.
+Although good-quality kids' bikes may be more expensive to buy in the first place, they outperform and outlast cheap bikes and are much more fun in the process.

 6. Balance bikes vs stabilisers - Which is the best for learning to ride?

-On the contrary, when children learn to pedal a bike with stabilisers they may come to depend on them too much, resulting in some nasty spills and tumbles when the training wheels come off.
+On the contrary, when children learn to pedal a bike with stabilisers, they may come to depend on them too much, resulting in some nasty spills and tumbles when the training wheels come off.

-Quick tip: If your child is too tall for a balance bike when they start learning to ride, you can start by using a larger pedal bike with the pedals themselves removed.
+If your child is too tall for a balance bike when they start learning to ride, you can start by using a larger pedal bike with the pedals themselves removed.